Qovery/documentation/website/docs/devops/qovery-for-devops-introduction.md

 import Alert from '@site/src/components/Alert';

 Qovery is the state-of-the-art deployment platform that any DevOps would build for their company.
-Beyond application deployment, Qovery was tailored to run production workload with a maximum uptime.
-It is the perfect solution to make your developers autonomous in deploying their applications and still keep the flexibility and control.
+Beyond application deployment, Qovery is tailored to run production workload with maximum uptime.
+It is the perfect solution to make your developers autonomous in deploying their applications and keeping flexibility and control.

 Qovery is the perfect product for DevOps who want to:
 - Build an internal Platform as a Service (PaaS) with outstanding experience for developers.